iamdtang/skaterdav85.github.io/_posts/2019-06-22-building-a-simple-chat-application-with-web-sockets-in-node.md

 ## Running the App

 Run the backend in terminal with the command `node server.js`.

-Next, open up two tabs with `index.html` with the Chrome Console open.
+Next, open up two browser tabs with `index.html` with the Chrome Console open.
 You should see the chat application working!